 Summary of City of Adelaide Cool Roof Pilot Results

 The City of Adelaide and their Cool Roof Pilot with Super Therm®.
 It was prepared by Adelaide University, School of Architecture and Civil Engineering.
 The report is still to be released publicly; however, the very positive summary; particularly as this was a mild summer in Adelaide, was still excellent.
 This will ensure long term performance and both energy and carbon savings.
-For more details contact the City of Adelaide.
+For more details contact the City of Adelaide Park Lands Policy and Sustainability.

 The results are certainly encouraging and shows the effectiveness of the coating product in reducing the exterior surface temperature as well as the interior temperature of the building.